-If the fingerprinting process discloses a criminal record or other record in violation of the relevant provisions of Florida Statutes Chapter 1012, the Executive Director of Human Resources will provide a recommendation to the President based on applicable provisions of Florida law and information available to the Executive Director.
+Determination of the status of a current employee whose fingerprint results disclose a criminal record, not formally disclosed on the application of the employee, will be made by the College President based upon information and research from the Executive Director of Human Resources.
 Employees whose employment status is adversely affected by a criminal background check shall have the right to appeal.

-Employees that fail to disclose, fully and completely, a criminal record or other record in violation of the relevant provisions of Florida Statutes Chapter 1012 on their application for employment are assumed to have falsely represented their qualifications for a position and may be dismissed regardless of the nature of the undisclosed record.
-Such dismissals will not be because of the undisclosed record, but rather for falsification of the application for employment and will not be subject to appeal.
+Employees that fail to disclose a criminal record on their application for employment are assumed to have falsely represented their qualifications for a position and may be dismissed regardless of the nature of the criminal record.
+Such dismissals will not be because of the criminal record, but rather for falsification of the application for employment and will not be subject to appeal.